 A Noble.
 She had summoned a Noble.

-From the sudden appearance of those blades, he had to be at least Square class.
-Probably Earth-Earth-Earth-Wind or something.
+From the sudden appearance of those blades, he had to be a Square class mage, probably Earth-Earth-Earth-Wind.

-Just the thought of it made her feel faint, and she wanted to run from the spot.
-Not only had she messed up the summoning, the one spell she thought she had succeeded, but she'd messed it up so bad that the restrictions against summoning other Nobles had been broken.
+Just the thought of it made her feel faint.
+She wanted to run from the spot.
+Not only had she messed up the summoning ritual, the one spell that she thought she succeeded in casting, but she'd messed it up to the extent that the restrictions against summoning other Nobles had been broken.

 The voice was soft, and yet lacking.
-Just a touch more than a golem's, yet far from being completely human.
-Even so, she could sense that there was a lot of meaning to those words.
+Just a touch more emphatic than a golem's, yet far from being human.
+Even so, she could sense the sincerity in those words.

 "From now on, this Sword shall protect you."

-He spoke with such conviction, that all Louise could do was nod and finish the ritual.
+He spoke the words with such conviction that all Louise could do was nod and complete the ritual.

-With a wave of her wand, the incantation, and a swift brush of their lips, it was over.
+With a wave of her wand, a brief incantation, and a swift brush of their lips, it was over.

 The Sword felt a stab of pain in his chest as the foreign energy gathered there.
 The stab of pain quickly elevated to the level of a searing burn, but he didn't allow that to show on his face.

-The children were all quiet, watching the events with either wide-eyes or fearful expressions.
+The crowd was quiet, watching him and his swords with either wide-eyed or fearful expressions.
 In most cases, it was both.

 The moment he did, Mr. Colbert relaxed, a smile on his face, and turned to Louise.
 "Congratulations, Ms. Valliere."

-Mr. Colbert turned back to the other children and said, "Well, let's return to class.
+Mr. Colbert turned back to the crowd and said, "Well, let's return to class.
 Come students.
 And do remember to keep your opinions to yourself."

-He watched them leave with interest, especially when they used a Mystery allowing flight to do so.
+The Sword watched them leave with mild interest, especially when they did it by flying.

 And then it was just him and his Master.

-The Sword respected her silence and did not speak, though he was curious of the situation.
+The Sword respected her silence and did not speak.

 He smiled.
 "I am the Sword of Akasha, Master.
 I will protect you, for now and for always."

-Louise frowned for a moment, turning that over in her mind, but then shook her head.
-"No, I mean your actual name, not your runic one."
+Louise frowned, turning that over in her mind, but then shook her head.
+"No, I meant your actual name, not your runic one."

 "Ah."
-The Sword's expression faltered, and his calm smile turned to a bitter one. "...I have no name, but this person was once known as Emiya Shirou, Master.
+The Sword's expression faltered, and his calm smiled turned to a bitter one. "…I have no name, but this person was once known as Emiya Shirou, Master.
 Does that answer your question?"